Overview of Fourth Series of Seibu Holdings Inc. Unsecured Straight Bonds (Green Bonds)

 In its evaluation of the Green Bonds, JCR also commented favorably on the contribution by the bond to achieving SDGs.

-List of investors that have announced their investments in the Green Bonds
+List of investors who have declared their investments in the Green Bonds

-These are the investors who have announced that they will invest in the fourth series of unsecured straight bonds (Green Bonds).
+These are the investors who have declared that they will invest in the fourth series of unsecured straight bonds (Green Bonds).

 (As of December 6, 2019, alphabetical order)